ozanunsal/pipeline-toolkit/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes with tests
-4. Add tests
-5. Run the test suite
+4. Run the test suite
-6. Submit a pull request
+5. Submit a pull request

+### Code Standards

+- Follow PEP 8 style guidelines
+- Add type hints to all functions
+- Write comprehensive tests
+- Update documentation for new features

 ## 📄 License